 Portable Iron Houses

 These portable iron houses are pre-fabricated homes migrants brought with them when gold was discovered in Victoria in 1851.
 There are three preserved houses: Patterson, Bellhouse and Abercrombie.
 Patterson is still located on its original site, Bellhouse was saved from demolition in Fitzroy and Abercrombie was rescued from North Melbourne.
-These houses were a common sight during the 19th century but now they are quite rare.
+These houses were a common sight during the 19th century but now are quite rare.

 South Melbourne Town Hall